FakeNameSE/iFeel/README.md

 React-Native: Used to create and build the app.

-Expo: Used to run app locally on iOS and/or Android.
+Node & Expo: Used to run app locally on iOS and/or Android.

 Firebase: Used for authentication.